Zen Garden Elements Meaning: What Rocks, Sand & Space Represent in Traditional Zen Garden Design

 These core ideas define what separates Zen garden design from decorative landscaping—it’s purposeful, symbolic, and serene.

-🪨 Stones & Rock Placement
+🪨 Stones & Rocks

 Use odd numbers (often 3, 5, or 7)